 Cloud also makes it possible to point customers to your web portal to survey their own information, which is becoming a standard expectation.

 With the “opex” model of this form of distributed virtual hosting, there is a meager cost of entry to set up your computing network and keep it running.
 You also don’t have to worry about storing any servers if you go with a solution that utilizes a hosting provider for all its infrastructure.

 “Traditional business software typically requires a large upfront licensing fee, in addition to an annual maintenance fee and your own infrastructure costs,” Wiseman explains, “while most cloud service providers offer a pay-as-you-go model where you’re charged a monthly or annual fee for use.”

 You also don’t have to pay for your own technology professionals: cloud services take care of that.
 The software of whatever core services you order is patched and upgraded by the host.

-Wiseman says not to think of the cloud as an additional expense.
-Instead, it should replace the current tech services within your budget.
+Wiseman says not to think of the cloud as an additional expense, and instead, it should replace the current tech services within your budget.
 She stresses that you don’t want to forget to consider upgrading and patching labor (which you are now pushing to another company) in your cost analysis.
-You can sometimes save more when you use the cloud provider for backup too, says Wiseman.
+You can sometimes save more when you use the cloud provider for backup, too, says Wiseman.